VIB-PSB/ksrates/doc/source/paralogs_analyses.rst

 A clustering approach is used in order to classify anchor pair *K*:sub:`S` values into groups that potentially stem from different WGDs in the ancestry of the focal species.
 The approach does not cluster the anchor pair *K*:sub:`S` values directly, but instead uses lognormal mixture modeling to cluster median *K*:sub:`S` values for the collinear segment pairs, i.e. pairs of sequence regions with conserved gene content and order, that the anchor pairs reside on.
 Segment pairs originated by the same WGD are likely to share a similar *K*:sub:`S` age and to fall into the same cluster.

-The age of each segment-pair is temporarily represented by the median among the *K*:sub:`S` values residing on it.
 Such segment-pair medians are then clustered through lognormal mixture modeling.
-The number of clusters is set equal to the number of whole-genome duplications that can be inferred from the largest block of homologous segments, e.g. 3 WGDs from blocks of 8 segments.
-In order to obtain the anchor *K*:sub:`S` clusters, each median *K*:sub:`S` value is replaced by the original *K*:sub:`S` list for the segment pair.
+In order to obtain the clusters of the original anchor *K*:sub:`S` data, each median *K*:sub:`S` value is replaced by the *K*:sub:`S` list of the segment pair.
 Anchor *K*:sub:`S` clusters for which a link to a real WGD event is ambiguous or unlikely are removed from the dataset (i.e. small, flat or old clusters).

-The rate-adjusted ortholog *K*:sub:`S` estimates are finally added in order to obtain a mixed plot to compare the temporal relationship between the inferred WGD peaks and the speciation events.

 .. _`elmm`: